naditraining/naditraining.github.io/README.md

     - Understanding of JVM, JRE & JDK

     - Structure of java Project
+        - create new project, packages, class
+        - Purpose of package
+        - Naming conventions

-    - Structure of a java program
+    - Structure of a java Class
         - Variables
             - Declaration, initialisation
         - Method Syntax and return statement
+        - Main method
+        - How to run java program
+        - How to make calls to other methods from Main method
+        - How to debug a program

     - Data Types
         - Primitive data types